HERMANN3712/TestEnvelopeImage/README.md

 this application to run with different options and build tools.

 Download JDK 11 or later for your operating system.
 Make sure JAVA_HOME is properly set to the JDK installation directory.
+You need the latest version of Maven software project management and Git distributed version control system.

 <dl>